davide-marino00/PBI_DOCS/refac.md

 **`BillableDep`** (`string`)

-- **Description:** The 'BillableDep' column indicates the department associated with billable hours for employees, facilitating the tracking and management of time entries in the context of missing timesheets.
+- **Description:** The 'BillableDep' column identifies the department associated with billable hours for employees, facilitating accurate tracking and reporting of time spent on chargeable projects within the 'vw_missing_timesheet' table.
 - **DAX Expression:**
 ```dax
 IF(